12 Most Expensive Star Wars Toys & Action Figures From a Galaxy Far, Far Away

 More Details

-In addition to all the action figures that came out in conjunction with the first three movies, there were also a bunch of Star Wars playsets and accessories being sold.
-Kenner produced a number of recognizable sets from the films, like the iconic Imperial Tie Fighters.
+Throughout the franchise, Kenner has produced several recognizable sets from the films, such as the iconic Imperial Tie Fighters.
 In their best, unopened condition, these Tie-Fighters can be worth upwards of $1,000.
-But, you shouldn't sniff your nose at unboxed ones, because they're worth collecting too.
+But, you shouldn't sniff your nose at unboxed ones, because they're worth collecting, too.
 One just sold on eBay for $500.

 Let the Force Guide Your Toy Collecting